minikin/tagged/README.md

 We've now distinguished `Email` and `Address` at the cost of an extra line per type, but things are documented very explicitly.

-Tuple labels in the type system can differentiate seemingly equivalent tuple types, allowing us to save an additional line of code.
+Records labels in the type system can differentiate seemingly equivalent record types, allowing us to save an additional line of code.

 ```dart
 typedef UserId = Tagged<User, String>;